pksjce/pksjce.github.com/drafts/2016-10-21-notes-on-jest-setting-up.md

 Add a [`.babelrc`](https://github.com/pksjce/jest-blog-samples/blob/master/dom-testing/.babelrc) file to your application.
 In this you can specify the babel plugins required to transpile every ES2015 feature that your application uses.
 `babel` provides excellent presets for [`react`](https://babeljs.io/docs/plugins/preset-react/) and [`es2015`](https://babeljs.io/docs/plugins/preset-es2015/).
 Presets are just a collection of relevant babel plugins for a logical set of transformations.

 jest provides with it an inbuilt babel preprocessor, called `babel-jest`.
-Essentially this just transpiles all the tests before running them, if there is a .babelrc file present in the application.
+Essentially, this just transpiles all the tests before running them, if there is a .babelrc file present in the application.

 Now on running `jest`, we have